 Transmission pricing in Finland is based on postage stamp tariff, i.e. same tariffs all across the country independent of location.
 Tariffs consist of only variable charges without any fixed charge, i.e. charge for the use of the transmission network and charge for market utilisation ("consumption fee").
 Consumption fee consists of two time periods for which a different charge is applied: (i) wintertime from the 1st November to the 31st of March and (ii) other time periods.
 Besides these variable components connection point fee is charged.
-Thus the trans-
+Thus the transmission tariff structure is made up of three components each covering a specific part of the costs as follows: